bacpop/beebop_py/README.md

 TESTING=True poetry run pytest
 ```

-### Miscellaneous
+### Diagrams

-- There is a .drawio graph in graphs folder illustrating the proccess of running a analysis.
+- There is a .drawio graph in the `diagrams` folder illustrating the process of running a analysis.
 This includes
-all the files created anf how they are used in each job
+all the files created and how they are used in each job.
+You can open and view the diagram at [draw.io](https://draw.io).